Fingerpoke of Doom: Mankind incident

-Within minutes, as shown by Nielsen ratings, over half a million viewers switched channels from Nitro on TNT to Raw Is War on the USA Network.
+Within minutes, as shown by Nielsen ratings, over half a million viewers switched channels from Nitro on TNT to Raw is War on the USA Network.
 After the Steve Austin run-in, the title match finish, and the post-match celebration, many fans then switched back to Nitro, which still had five minutes of air time left.
-The final ratings for the night were 5.7 for Raw Is War and 5.0 for Nitro.
+The final ratings for the night were 5.7 for Raw is War and 5.0 for Nitro.

-The next week on Raw Is War, there were signs in the crowd that said: "Mick Foley put my butt in this seat".
+The next week on Raw is War, there were signs in the crowd that said: "Mick Foley put my butt in this seat".

 Reception and aftermath

-In WrestleCrap: The Very Worst of Pro Wrestling, R.D.
-Reynolds says of the match, "That was that.
+In WrestleCrap: The Very Worst of Pro Wrestling, Reynolds says of the Fingerpoke of Doom, "That was that.
 Fans had been burned one time too many by WCW and the nWo.
 From that point on in 1999, ratings steadily dropped for the company".
+Nitro's rating, which had been competitive with WWF despite losing the ratings lead, plummeted and never recovered.
+The broadcast rating of 5.0 was only bettered once, during an unopposed airing that saw WWF delay the Raw go-home show for the St. Valentine's Day Massacre: In Your House pay-per-view to Saturday.
+One year later the January 3, 2000 episode of Nitro drew a 3.3 rating against Raw with 6.4.
+The ratings slide continued until the promotion became defunct.

 WWE refers to the match as "one of the most scandalous title changes of all time" and states that "shocking does not even adequately describe this moment".
-According to wrestling writers Brian Fritz and Christopher Murray, the event insulted fans, upset viewers, and alerted other wrestlers in the company of problems.
+According to wrestling writers Brian Fritz and Christopher Murray, the event insulted fans, with the near 40,000 strong crowd cheated out of the expected Goldberg featuring main event, upset viewers and alerted other wrestlers in WCW of problems.
 They draw a direct link between the title change and the drop in ratings that took place in its aftermath.
 In The Death of WCW, Reynolds and Alvarez expand on this link, stating that the January 4 incident "more than any other, started the ball rolling towards the company's inevitable doom".
-They believe that the "now-legendary" event made the episode "the single most destructive Nitro in the history of the company" and call it a "disaster of epic proportions".
+They believe that the "now-legendary" event made the episode "the single most destructive Nitro in the history of the company" and call it a "disaster of epic proportions."
 The New York Daily News stated that the match "is widely considered the beginning of the end for WCW".